yungtiec/bkp-alpha/README.md

 Ready to go world wide?
 Here's a guide to deployment!
 There are two (compatible) ways to deploy:

 * automatically, via continuous integration
-* manually, from your local machine
+* manually, from your local machine (current method)

 Either way, you'll need to set up your deployment server to start: